manojprithvee/ubuntu-starter-kit/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-@Divakarmanoj123-blue.svg?style=flat)](https://twitter.com/Divakarmanoj123)
 # ubuntu-starter-kit

-**Ubuntu Starter Kit is a all in one software insatller which install all the software needed for a developer to start developing in ubuntu**
+**Ubuntu Starter Kit is a all in one software installer which install all the software needed for a developer to start developing in ubuntu**

 list of packages
 =================